Broad Spectrum CBD Oil Wholesale: A Formulator’s Buying Guide

 How does broad-spectrum CBD oil differ from full-spectrum CBD oil?

-Full-spectrum CBD oil retains THC at a level within the federal 0.3% threshold.
+Full-spectrum CBD oil retains THC within the federal 0.3% threshold.
 Broad-spectrum oil has undergone an additional THC removal step, producing a multi-cannabinoid extract with confirmed non-detect THC.
-The practical implication for formulators is that broad-spectrum eliminates THC-related compliance exposure in finished consumer products.
+The practical implication is that broad-spectrum eliminates THC-related compliance exposure in finished consumer products.

 Non-detect means the analyte was tested and the result fell below the laboratory’s limit of quantification.
 For broad-spectrum oil, a complete non-detect confirmation covers all three THC fractions: delta-9, delta-8, and THCA.
 A COA that reports only delta-9 has not provided a full non-detect determination.